 Party Inc.

-Ever write in shorthand?
-I haven’t and I don’t know very much about what it is except a bunch of symbols that are supposed to represent words, letters, and phrases.
-But moving from a literal sense of shorthand to a metaphorical one, we use it all the time.
+I haven’t, and I don’t know very much about what it is except a bunch of symbols that are supposed to represent words, letters, and phrases.

-When we buy products and use services, we do so a lot of the time because of which company or brand makes those products or services.
-Like when someone will only buy a phone if it is made by Apple.
-Apple is shorthand for them on the quality of phones.
+When we buy products and use services, we do so many times because of which company or brand makes those products or services, such as when someone will only buy a phone if Apple makes it.

 Those party brands may seem to make our lives easier, but in the end, their goal is always to do what’s best for the party or their brand, not the country.
 This grows tiresome to many, and the bigger they get, the more polarized they become.
-And the more polarized they become the more extreme they get.
+And the more polarized they become, the more extreme they get.

 So, with that being said, let’s look at how and why both parties expand their brand and why I think using parties as a form of political shorthand needs to stop.